All Dogs Go to Heaven: The Series: Season 2 (1997–98)

+Season 3 (1998)

 Music

 Mark Watters wrote the show's score.
 Some episodes feature a song, which was more frequent in the first two seasons, and season 3 only has one.
 "The Perfect Dog" and "Take the Easy Way Out" earned the series two Daytime Emmy nominations for Outstanding Original Song.

 Home media

 In the 1990s, several VHS compilations were released, each with two episodes.
 In 2006, two volumes were released by Sony Pictures Home Entertainment, each containing four episodes.
 The entire series is available for digital download on iTunes.
 In Spring 2011, the entire series became available on YouTube through MGM Digital Media.

 In December 2013, TGG Direct released All Dogs Go to Heaven: The Series - Complete Series on region 1 DVD.
 The 7-disc set features all 40 episodes, alongside An All Dogs Christmas Carol.